 Take a look at your hand and recall whats in your deck.
 If you have execute enablers and your armor value is high use the Shield Slam of you don’t have execute enablers use the execute.
 If you have a shield block and can get even more value from the Shield Slam use execute.
 The answer is highly dependent on your hand and whats left in your deck.

 - Always take damage and then armor up.
 Your armor is more important than your health points.
-Armor is not affected by Alexstraszaand boosts your so always value your armor more.
+Armor is not affected by alexstrasza and boosts your shield-slams so always value your armor more.

 - Try to get maximum value out of your weapons, they posses the ability to generate a lot of card advantage, do not waste them for early face damage, you are playing a control deck not a n aggro deck.